 Critical to the development of more sustainable management practices for Sargassum is an understanding of the geographic origin and cause of recent Sargassum inundation events.
 Currently, these events are poorly understood, and a majority of surveyed marine researchers identified the origin of Caribbean Sargassum (62%, 13/21) and the causes of 2015 Sargassum levels (67%, 14/21) as topics in which further research is needed (See Section IX).
 Thus far, three theories have been proposed regarding the origin of the large quantities of Sargassum.
 The primary “Sargassum system loop” theory suggests that Sargassum from the Sargasso Sea is carried through the Caribbean Sea in a westward trajectory, then moves upward into the Gulf of Mexico, and finally travels eastward past Florida to the Atlantic coast of the United States (Webster and Linton, 2013).
 Other theories suggest that Caribbean Sargassum is transported from the northern coast of Brazil (Gower and King, 2013) or originates in the Caribbean Sea.
 A variety of factors are debated as contributors to the problem, including ocean temperatures, ocean currents, nutrient levels, fertilizer run-off, oil spills, sewage and pollution, and global climate change.

 Previous studies have supported the use of satellite remote sensing as a powerful tool for studying the problem of Sargassum over-proliferation.
-Sargassum is distributed over a vast area of the ocean, making it challenging to study by boat, but has a spectral signature that clearly distinguishes it from nearby water (Gower and King, 2011).
+Sargassum is distributed over a vast area of the ocean, making it challenging to study by boat but much easier to remotely sense as it has a spectral signature that clearly distinguishes it from nearby water (Gower and King, 2011).
 The existing literature on using satellite imagery to detect Sargassum has focused predominantly on the Gulf of Mexico and the Sargasso Sea (Gower et al., 2006).
-Gower and team first used MERIS to detect Sargassum in the Gulf in 2006.
+Gower et al.first used MERIS to detect Sargassum in the Gulf in 2006.
 Their Maximum Chlorophyll Index (MCI) successfully identified large pelagic mats from satellite imagery.
 Alternative detection methods have since improved the ability to identify Sargassum using remote sensing.
 The Floating Algal Index (FAI) (Hu, 2009) can be applied to both Landsat and MODIS imagery, and offers a reliable alternative to MCI.
 The current limitations in Sargassum detection lie in the spatial resolution of the sensors (Hu, 2015), and the interference of clouds and sun glint, which obscure the clarity of spectral signatures captured by satellite sensors (Chen and Zhang, 2015).
 In this project, the team built upon these detection methods and applied them to the Caribbean Sea and its surrounding nations.

-Within the NASA Applied Sciences ‘Oceans’ application area, this project addressed important questions on the origin and cause of Sargassum inundation events by using NASA Earth observations and the European Space Agency’s Envisat to detect Sargassum in the Caribbean Sea, model drivers of its growth, and identify the origin of the influx.
-The project utilized data spanning from 1980 to the present (March, 2016) to understand historical patterns of Sargassum movement and growth in the Caribbean.
+Within the NASA Applied Sciences Oceans Application Area, this project addressed important questions on the origin and cause of Sargassum inundation events by using NASA Earth observations and the European Space Agency Envisat to (1) detect Sargassum in the Caribbean Sea, (2) model drivers of its growth, and (3) identify the origin of the influx.
+The project utilized data spanning from 1980 to March 2016 in order to understand historical and current patterns of Sargassum movement and growth in the Caribbean.
 This information was then incorporated into a predictive model for inundation events.
 The findings from the project are intended for use by Caribbean nations interested in the origin of the phenomenon and by the Mexican government to inform policy on the effective timing of coastal Sargassum removal.

 In order to assess the extent of the problem and build upon existing work, the DEVELOP team at the NASA Ames Research Center was fortunate to partner with a number of researchers and organizations (See Section VI).